Hollingshead pulls no punches on the canvas.

 Joshua’s response is to depict the nature of the victory within the sallow and flame-lit features of the protagonist.
 Lurking behind him, in the chaos of incongruent, fleshly distractions in this supposedly sacred place, is a duo of sinister figures, one of whom bears a halberd-like crucifix.
 Ecumenical business?
 There is rich narrative with a strong sense of tension in this truly controversial painting.
 At five-by-six feet, it would be at home in a decently-sized rectory…

 The ‘cathedral’ is in fact a composite of several in Russia.
 All the icons, statuettes and paintings residing in the various buildings that compose this particular phantasm are real, too, and are faithfully recalled.
 At times the interiors he paints are starkly minimalist; this one, however, is dark, rich and labyrinthine: a cross between Hieronymus Bosch and Escher.

 There’s a quality to much of his work and it’s of an unsettling nature.
 Imagine if Joseph Conrad had taken to the easel instead of writing, and all he had to hand were oils and fluorescent paints.
 This sensation, combined with his ability to conceptualize and execute grand visions with meticulous attention to detail – including geographical and historical accuracy – may be the making of him.

-It doesn’t, or maybe shouldn’t, require the story behind a painting to be known in order to appreciate it, but it probably does enhance the experience of viewing this particular artist’s work, because they’re fascinating in their own right.
+It doesn’t, or maybe shouldn’t, require the background of a painting to be known in order to appreciate it but it probably does enhance the experience of viewing this particular artist’s work because the stories are fascinating in their own right.
 The best voice to tell them is that of the quietly-spoken man himself, so let’s hope we see an exhibition soon, replete with notes, such as those accompanying our photographs.

 Joshua takes up curatorial duties…